 "This change in anti-terror law is completely impossible.
 Plus, we think that our law is relevant to the European standards," Bozkir said.

 In a speech in Ankara on Tuesday, Erdogan lashed out at the EU, alleging that Europe provided safe havens to political wings of terrorist groups.
-He once again said his governmentwould not "take instructions from Europe"
+He once again said his government would not "take instructions from Europe" on this issue.